10 Food Fundraising Ideas for Schools and Nonprofits

 8. Pizza night

 Partner with a pizza chain for a dine-and-donate night or sell pizza cards/certificates.
 Chain restaurants that do fundraisers lists Domino's, Papa John's, Pizza Hut, Little Caesars, and more.
-Easy for families—they order dinner and support your cause.
+Easy for families.
+They order dinner and support your cause.

 9. Pie sale